-If you are a victim and would like to maintain your confidentiality when reporting an incident that violates Title IX, your request will be strongly considered.
+If you are a victim and would like to maintain your confidentiality when reporting an incident that violates the university’s Discrimination and Harassment Policy, your request will be strongly considered.

-Because these requests limit the university’s ability to meaningfully investigate an incident and pursue disciplinary action against the accused, the Title IX Office (TIXO) must weigh your request carefully against an obligation to provide a safe, nondiscriminatory environment for our campus community.
+Because these requests limit the university’s ability to meaningfully investigate an incident and pursue disciplinary action against the accused, the Gender Equity and Title IX Compliance Office must weigh your request carefully against an obligation to provide a safe, nondiscriminatory environment for our campus community.
 Although rare, there may be times when a victim’s request for confidentiality cannot be honored.

-If you want to discuss possible harassment in a more confidential setting or clarify your feelings about proceeding, the TIXO team recommends you consider consulting a social worker, therapist, or member of the clergy.
+If you want to discuss possible harassment in a more confidential setting or clarify your feelings about proceeding, the Gender Equity and Title IX Compliance Office team recommends you consider consulting a social worker, therapist, or member of the clergy.
 These individuals are permitted by law to assure greater confidentiality.

 In addition, any member of our community may contact Habif Health and Wellness Center or Kim Webb for a confidential discussion and, if desired, referral to off-campus resources.